geoffhui/task-tracker/README.md

 # task-tracker
-A to-do list web application used for keeping track of daily tasks.
+A to-do list web application used for keeping track of daily tasks. <br>
 Created using ReactJS with a JSON server for the backend.

 # Screenshots